In this section

 The department is home to the National Paediatric Heart Transplant Centre and caters for patients needing heart transplantation from all over Australia.
 The department also caters for a number of overseas patients from South East Asia.
 The surgical department carries out somewhere in excess of six hundred surgical procedures per year.
 Approximately one third of open heart procedures are performed in the first six months of life (half of these in the first month of life).
 The surgical practice encompasses the full range of palliative and reconstructive procedures, including heart transplants.

 The cardiology department has twelve staff cardiologists who work full-time and part-time at the Royal Children's Hospital.
 A smaller service exists at Monash Medical Centre, which operates on a predominantly out-patient basis and is managed independently of the RCH service.
-There are six funded training "Fellowships" for doctors hoping to develop skills in Paediatric Cardiology and additional Fellowship positions are available for trainees with outside funding.
+There are eight funded training "Fellowships" for doctors hoping to develop skills in Paediatric Cardiology and additional Fellowship positions are available for trainees with outside funding.
 The department runs approximately 25 outpatient clinics per week in Melbourne, and peripheral clinics in referral centres in Victoria, Tasmania and Southern New South Wales.

 Approximately 8,000 echocardiograms are carried out annually - these including M-mode, 2D, Doppler and colour flow mapping, and transoesophageal studies.

 Approximately 500 cardiac catheter procedures are performed each year, including interventional procedures such as balloon valvuloplasty, balloon dilatation of coarctation, coil embolization, device occlusion of persistent ductus arteriosus, device closure of Atrial Septal Defects and muscular VSDs, balloon angioplasty and stent implantation.